-You can further exclude capabilities via advanced configuration, but will first need to verify that you are not using an automation that requires the capability.
+You can further exclude capabilities via advanced configuration, but will first need to verify that you are not using a script that requires the capability.
 For example, Ping requires

 Is the Docker health check option implemented at runtime?

-The Cortex XSOAR server monitors the health of the containers and restarts/terminates containers as needed.
+The Cortex XSOAR tenant monitors the health of the containers and restarts/terminates containers as needed.
 The Docker health check option is not needed.